VictorTaelin/HOC/ROADMAP.md

 pattern-matching, equational rewrites - ThreadBender is capable of transpiling high-level languages such as Python, JavaScript and Go to HVM, allowing developers to run existing code in dozens of cores.
-As processors become more parallel, the pressure to parallelize software gets bigger.
+As processors become more parallel, the pressure to parallelize software will increase.
 The programming industry is due to a revolution on how we write code.
 By being as simple as Python and as parallel as CUDA, ThreadBender has everything it takes to lead this revolution.